puzzle/training/beta-1-setup.md

     Until the point that the node is actually added to the master, `openshift-sdn-master` has not allocated a subnet.
 Hence, this error will persist until the node is added.

+# APPENDIX - Vagrant and Puppet
+The following documentation assumes that you are using a Linux host with KVM virtualization However, with some Vagrant knowledge it should be possible to adapt the provided `Vagrantfile` to other operating systems and hypervisors.
+The `beta1` folder contains the neccessary files to automatically setup up to 3 virtual machines using Vagrant and installing OpenShift Enterprise 3 Beta 1 into them as described in this document using Puppet.
+Additionaly a DNS server is installed and configured in the VM that contains the OSE 3 master.
+Please note that no applications are automatically installed into this OpenShift Enteprise 3 environment.

+## Installing and configuring Vagrant
+To use this you need to install Vagrant: http://docs.vagrantup.com/v2/installation/ and the followind Vagrant Plugins:

+  * nugrant, for managing user specific Vagrant configuration

+        $ vagrant plugin install nugrant

+  * vagrant-libvirt, allows Vagrant to work with libvirt/kvm

+        $ vagrant plugin install vagrant-libvirt

+  * vagrant-registration, for registering/unregistering Vagrant VMs with Red Hat Subcription Management

+        $ vagrant plugin install vagrant-registration

+To avoid adding --provider=libvirt to all vagrant operations add the following line to the `.bashrc` file in your home directory:

+    export VAGRANT_DEFAULT_PROVIDER=libvirt

+and source it:

+    $ . ~/.bashrc

+After installation you need to switch to the `beta1` directory and copy `vagrantuser.example` to `.vagrantuser` and change *subscriber_username*, *subscriber_password* and *subscription_pool* according to your OpenShift 3 High Touch Beta subscription.

+## Creating a RHEL 7.1 Beta Vagrant Box

+Before you can create a virtual machine you need a RHEL 7.1 Beta base image, a so called box.
+Because RHEL is protected by trade marks and can't be freely distributed you have to build one yourself:

+TODO: describe how to build the box if it's not possible to share with other participants of the beta program.

+## Creating OpenShift Enterprise 3 Beta Virtual Machines

+Now you should be able to create an OpenShift Enterprise 3 Beta 1 Virtual Machine by executing:

+    $ cd beta1
+    $ vagrant up ose3-master

+It will take several minutes to install everything.
+Please note that there will be no feedback in the last part of the installation after the docker service has been started.
+At this point several docker images are beeing downloaded, which can take several minutes.
+You can add up to two additional OSE 3 nodes by executing:

+    $ vagrant up ose3-node1

+and/or

+    $ vagrant up ose3-node2

+They will be automatically connected to the master.
+Please note that each VM requires 4 GB of RAM.

+The provided `Vagrantfile` uses the same host names that are used in this document.
+So you should be able to install the given sample applications without change.
+In order to access the applications from your host you have to add the following line to your `/etc/resolv.conf` file:

+    nameserver 172.22.22.22

+172.22.22.22 is the ip address of the virtual machine containing the OSE 3 Beta 1 master and the DNS server.
+Don't forget to remove the line after you shut down the master virtual machine, or you will experience delays with DNS lookups on your host.